baranazal/TF_TEST_INFRA/README.md

 - Versioning and encryption enabled
 - DynamoDB table for state locking

+## Understanding Terraform Modules

+### What are Modules?

+Modules in Terraform are reusable, self-contained packages of Terraform configurations that manage a specific piece of infrastructure.
+Think of modules as functions in programming - they accept inputs (variables), create resources, and return outputs.

+Each module in this project consists of:
+- `main.tf`: Contains the resource definitions
+- `variables.tf`: Defines input parameters
+- `outputs.tf`: Specifies values to export for use by other configurations

+### Why We Use Modules

+1. **Reusability**: Write infrastructure code once and reuse it across multiple environments or projects.

+2. **Abstraction**: Hide complex resource configurations behind a simple interface.
+For example, our VPC module handles subnet creation, routing tables, and internet gateway configurations, but users only need to provide CIDR blocks.

+3. **Consistency**: Ensure all infrastructure follows the same patterns and best practices.
+Every EC2 instance created through our module has the same security baseline.

+4. **Maintainability**: When you need to update a component (e.g., add a new security rule), you only need to change it in one place.

+5. **Organization**: Modules create logical boundaries between different parts of infrastructure, making the codebase easier to understand and navigate.

+### Modules in this Project

+- **VPC Module**: Manages networking infrastructure including VPC, subnets, internet gateway, and routing.

+- **EC2 Module**: Handles compute resources including the EC2 instance, security groups, and associated configurations.

+- **S3 Module**: Provisions storage resources with appropriate security settings and access controls.

+By using modules, this project creates a clean separation of concerns and allows each infrastructure component to be developed and modified independently while maintaining consistency across the entire architecture.

 ## SSH Access Configuration

 ### Automatically Generated SSH Keys